SIL Verification ≠ PFD Calculation

 • Are proof test intervals consistent with the required risk reduction?

-It expresses the likelihood that a safety function fails dangerously when it is required to act.
+PFD stands for Probability of Failure Dangerous — the likelihood that a safety function fails dangerously when it is required to act.
+Depending on the mode of operation, this is expressed as:

 • PFDavg — average probability of dangerous failure on demand